colabra1000/footballFixture/README.md

 ---It was developed using vue, vue-router vue-ex, coreui-vue.
 ---The hardest part to implement was customising the coreui-vue
 ---I am proud of the overall design, and the setup of the app.
+---clicking on a team anywhere on the app takes the user to the teams homepage.

 ---vue- this is the front end library used

 ---vueex- was used for state management

 ---vue-router- was used for routing to different pages

 ---coreui-vue- this is the ui framework that was used.

----This project was entirel developed by me Email:kpakisnique@gmail.com
+---This project was entirel developed by me

+Email:kpakisnique@gmail.com